python/devguide/triaging.rst

 type-performance - Used for PRs that provide performance optimizations.

+type-security - Used for PRs that involve critical security issues.
+Less severe security concerns can instead use the type-bugfix label.

 type-tests - Used for PRs that exclusively involve changes to the tests.

 Fields in the Issue Tracker